Refugee care (M35)

 About this course

-This course will help enhance your understanding and skills in working with refugee people using your own experience as context.
-You will examine the complexities of the refugee experience from a holistic perspective and using systemic, narrative, psychodynamic and liberation psychology approaches.
-You will consider therapeutic, clinical, theoretical, organisational, social and political viewpoints among others.
+This course will help to enhance your understanding and skills in working with refugee people using your own work experience as context.
+You will examine the complexities of the refugee experience from a holistic perspective and using systemic psychotherapy, narrative, psychodynamic, trauma-informed and liberation psychology approaches.
+You will consider therapeutic, clinical, theoretical, organisational, social and political viewpoints, among others.

-You will learn through seminars and lectures, work in a placement in a relevant refugee institution/service and participate in a placement group which combines theory and practice.
+You will learn through seminars and lectures, and undertake a placement in a relevant refugee institution/service where you will have the opportunity to integrate theory and practice in the context of everyday working realities.

 You will also be expected to undertake a systematic observation of an organisation and complete a research dissertation.
 Research in this field is woven into the fabric of the curriculum on this course.